 I am a postdoctoral fellow in the Design Lab at the University of California San Diego working with Steven Dow.
 My research investigates real-world complex sociotechnical problems related to civic decision making processes by combining experimental, observational, and computational approaches.
 I employ crowdsourcing mechanisms to engage the public beyond the common boundary of opinion polling to engage people in the more complex stages of civic decision making, such as elaborating, evaluating, and creating civic proposals.

 Previously I was a postdoctoral research fellow in the Department of Computer Science at the University of British Columbia.
 I collaborated closely with Kellogg Booth in Computer Science, Ron Kellett, and Cynthia Girling in Landscape Architecture and Sheryl Staub-French in Civil Engineering.
 I investigated the use of collaboration technologies and visualization techniques to increase civic engagement and improve decision- making outcomes in public consultation phases of urban community planning and promote sustainability in the built environment.
-This research received the honorable mention award at ISS 2016.
+This research received the honorable mention award at ISS 2016 and the outstanding paper award at Council of Educators in Landscape Architecture 2017.

 I received my Ph.D. in Computer Science from the University of Victoria, advised by Melanie Tory.
 My doctoral research contributed an understanding of how analysts use collaborative visual analytics tools during collocated collaboration and the important role of note-taking during this process.
 I also introduced a novel technique to increase awareness among team members.
 The presentation of this technique along with its systematic evaluation won the best paper award at IEEE VAST 2014.
 I earned my master’s degree in information technology at the University of Malaya and my bachelor’s degree in Electrical Engineering at Tehran Azad University.